-Arc’s publishing formats include not only academic monographs and thematic essay collections but also lower-priced formats (such as 30,000-word pocket books and 50,000-word minigraphs) and major online resources.
+Arc’s publishing formats include not only academic monographs and thematic essay collections but also lower-priced formats (such as 30,000-word pocket books and 45,000 to 60,000-word minigraphs) and major online resources.

 As the publishing arm of a learned society, the CARMEN Worldwide Medieval Network, Arc is able to draw on the expertise of scholars experienced in subjects outside western Europe as well as those whose background or current posting falls outside western Europe or the Anglosphere.
 We provide an unusual combination of two characteristics: the full services of a major academic publisher, including worldwide marketing and distribution as well as editorial and production support at no cost to the author (including full copy-editing and design), together with the individual attention, personal expertise, and dedication from the staff that one expects from a sharply focused publishing house.